M. Silchenko

 Full Scholarships

-Full Scholarship at the National University of Singapore (Spring 2025) and ESADE Business School (Autumn 2024) exchanges.
+Full Scholarships at the National University of Singapore (Spring 2025) and ESADE Business School (Autumn 2024) exchanges, plus a fully-funded scholarship for the Beijing University of Posts & Telecommunications Agentic AI Bootcamp (Jun–Jul 2026).

 § 01 · Internships